 Of course other things were happening.
 I grew three inches in a year, got my long trousers, won some prizes at school, went to Confirmation classes, told dirty stories, took to reading, and had crazes for white mice, fretwork, and postage stamps.
 But it's always fishing that I remember.
-Summer days, and the flat water-meadows and the blue hills in the distance, and the willows up the backwater and the pools underneath like a kind of deep green glass.
+Summer days, and the flat watermeadows and the blue hills in the distance, and the willows up the backwater and the pools underneath like a kind of deep green glass.
 Summer evenings, the fish breaking the water, the nightjars hawking round your head, the smell of nightstocks and latakia.
 Don't mistake what I'm talking about.
 It's not that I'm trying to put across any of that poetry of childhood stuff.
 I know that's all baloney.
-Old Porteous (a friend of mine, a retired school master, isn't interested in meadows, groves, and so forth.
+Old Porteous (a friend of mine, a retired schoolmaster, I'll tell you about him later) is great on the poetry of childhood.
+Sometimes he reads me stuff about it out of books.
+Wordsworth.
+Lucy Gray.
+There was a time when meadow, grove, and all that.
+Needless to say he's got no kids of his own.
+The truth is that kids aren't in any way poetic, they're merely savage little animals, except that no animal is a quarter as selfish.
+A boy isn't interested in meadows, groves, and so forth.
 He never looks at a landscape, doesn't give a damn for flowers, and unless they affect him in some way, such as being good to eat, he doesn't know one plant from another.
 Killing things--that's about as near to poetry as a boy gets.
-And yet all the while there's that peculiar intensity, the power of longing for things as you can't long when you're grown up, and the feeling that time stretches out and out in front of you and that whatever you're doing you could go on for
+And yet all the while there's that peculiar intensity, the power of longing for things as you can't long when you're grown up, and the feeling that time stretches out and out in front of you and that whatever you're doing you could go on for ever.